by Frank Freestar8n

 Ranger with 3x Barlow, f/22.7

-Many thanks to Andre Paquette for extensive beta testing. assistance in packaging the application, and the invitation to use the AstroGeeks site to host MetaGuide.
+Many thanks to Andre Paquette for extensive beta testing. development of FlexRX, assistance in packaging the application, and the invitation to use the AstroGeeks site to host MetaGuide.

 Thanks to Dave Rowe for valuable suggestions on the phase detection and coma calculation.

 Thanks to everyone in the AstroGeeks group for helpful feedback and testing, and for pointing out the need for NetBook support